Secondary Field in History of Science

 Requirements for the secondary field are:

-Students should meet at least once each academic year with the HoS DGS to review progress.
+Students should meet at least once with the DGS in History of Science to review their plan and progress.

 See also the History of Science Secondary Field Requirements Worksheet.